Juakata/ToDoList-JS/README.md

 # ToDoList-JS

 > This project is a To-Do List app built mainly with JavaScript.
 You can add projects and tasks, and then label them with a priority level, due date, title, and description.
-The website works on desktop and mobile devices, any data is saved in the browser cache using localStorage functionality.
+The website works on desktop and mobile devices; data is saved in the browser cache using localStorage.

 ![library](https://user-images.githubusercontent.com/11781597/71129502-362df480-21b5-11ea-8f7e-cc78d4383143.png)